Models of hypersurfaces and Bruhat-Tits buildings: Examples

 By an easy computation one shows that $\X_{3,s}$ is reduced and irreducible and has exactly three singular points, each of multiplicity $2$:

 Here $\bar{\zeta}\in k$ is a generator of the subextension $\FF_4/\FF_2$.

-The point $P_1$ is an ordinary double point (its tangent cone is given by $x_0x_1=0$), but the points $P_2,P_2$ are cusps, with tangent cone $(x_0+(1+\bar{\zeta})x_2)^2=0$ resp.\ $(x_0+\bar{\zeta}x_2)^2=0$.
+The point $P_1$ is an ordinary double point (its tangent cone is given by $x_0x_1=0$), but the points $P_2,P_3$ are cusps, with tangent cone $(x_0+\bar{\zeta}x_1)^2=0$ resp.\ $(x_0+(\bar{\zeta}+1)x_1)^2=0$.
 It follows from Proposition \ref{prop:stability_function_intro} that $\X_{3,s}$ is semistable.
 In fact, a closer look at the proof of Proposition\ref{prop:plane_curves}, or at \cite[\S 4.2]{MumfordGIT} shows that $\X_{3,s}$ is stable (this is also a special case of the main result of \cite{Mordant2023}).
 It follows that $\X_3$ is the unique stable plane model of $X$ over the extension $L/K$.
+In particular, the point $u_3=(0,1/2,0)\in\A_{\E_2}\subset\B_L$ is the unique point where the stability function achieves its global minimum $-3/2$.

-The only property of $L$ that we have used for the construction of the model $\X_3$ is that it contains an element $\alpha$ with $v_L(\alpha)=1/2$.
-We claim that this condition is also necessary.
-To see this, we note that the point $u_3\in\B_L$ corresponds to a homothety class of a valuation $v$ on $V^*\times_K L$ which takes the following values on the elements of the standard basis $\E_0(x_0,x_1,x_2)$ of $V^*$:
+The only property of $L$ that we have used for the construction of the model $\X_3$ is that it contains an element $\alpha$ with $v_L(\alpha^2+2)\geq 2$.
+Among the three ramified quadratic extensions of $K=\QQ_2^\nr$, two have this property (namely $K_1:=K(\sqrt{2})$ and $K_2:=K(\sqrt{-2})$), but the third, $K_3:=K(\sqrt{-1})$, has not.
+One computes that the global minimum of the stability function on $\B_{K_3}$ is equal to $-1/2$, and is not achieved in a vertex.
+We conclude that the curve $X$ has no plane semistable model over the extension $K_3/K$.

-Note that the model $\X_3$ is not geometrically semistable because the special fiber $\X_{3,s}$ has two cusps as singularities.
+Note that the model $\X_3$ is not {\em geometrically} semistable because the special fiber $\X_{3,s}$ has two cusps as singularities.
 Assume that the extension $L/K$ has been chosen sufficiently large so that $X$ has geometric semistable reduction over $L$.
-Let $\X$ be the stable model of $X$ over $\OO_L$.
-Then one can show the following (more details will appear elsewhere): \begin{enumerate}[(i)] \item The geometric stable model $\X$ dominates the plane stable model $\X_3$, i.e.\ there exists a (unique) morphism $\X\to\X_3$ of $\OO_K$-schemes extending the identity on the generic fiber $X$. \item The special fiber $\X_s$ has three irreducible components $Z_1,Z_2,Z_3$.
+Let $\X$ be the stable model (in the sense of Deligne and Mumford) of $X$ over $\OO_L$.
+Then the main result of \cite{MaxMaster} predicts the following: \begin{enumerate}[(i)] \item The geometric stable model $\X$ dominates the plane stable model $\X_3$, i.e.\ there exists a (unique) morphism $\X\to\X_3$ of $\OO_L$-schemes extending the identity on the generic fiber $X$. \item The special fiber $\X_s$ has three irreducible components $Z_1,Z_2,Z_3$.
 The curve $Z_1$ is semistable of geometric genus zero and has a single ordinary double point.
-The curves $Z_2,Z_3$ are smooth of genus one, and each intersects $Z_1$ in a unique point (i.e.\ $Z_2,Z_3$ are \emph{elliptic tails}). \item The induced map $\X_s\to\X_{3,s}$ restricts to a homeomorphism $Z_1\iso \X_{3,s}$, and contracts the components $Z_2$, $Z_3$ to the cusps $P_2,P_3\in\X_{3,s}$. \end{enumerate}
+The curves $Z_2,Z_3$ are semistable curves of genus one, and each intersects $Z_1$ in a unique point (i.e.\ $Z_2,Z_3$ are so-called \emph{$1$-tails}). \item The induced map $\X_s\to\X_{3,s}$ restricts to a homeomorphism $Z_1\iso \X_{3,s}$, and contracts the components $Z_2$, $Z_3$ to the cusps $P_2,P_3\in\X_{3,s}$. \end{enumerate}